 her, and the oddest things would send her scurrying off, tail tucked in terror.
 She got better (or maybe we just learned to avoid her triggers) but the good thing

 was that she really did love people and attention.

 Nellie had several additions to her name, Nellie Mae or Nellie Belle.

 Both are very southern sounding and appropriate for what

 Jim and I like to call the

 "SBD"- for Southern Black Dog, that ubiquitous black Lab mix that along with Pit Bulls are so common here in the south.
-We also call her "Meerkat" or "Weasel" because her face is very narrow and
+We also called her "Meerkat" or "Weasel" because her face

-meerkat-like and she is slinky, quick and agile- and will stand on her hind legs
+meerkat-like and she was slinky, quick and agile- and in her younger days would stand on her hind legs

 with incredible balance, looking for all the world like a meerkat.